 The night of the fest was spectacular.
 The fact that it was scheduled later than normal at half-past-nine, made it more so.
-The bleachers were packed.
-People who brought chairs sat anywhere they could find a spot, while others just stood.
-They started to crowd along the rocks that led up to the red and green lighthouses on either side of the beach.
-Then inflatable boats started to find spots in designated areas of the water, beginning about a meter from the stage.
-Lieve and I decided to watch from our own inflatable canoe.
-We had a perfect view of the performance and were only a stone’s throw from the stage and it was a pretty big stone, I can tell you.
+The bleachers were packed and those who brought chairs sat anywhere they could find a spot, while others just stood.
+People then began to crowd along the rocks that led up to the red and green lighthouses on either side of the beach.
+Those in inflatable boats started to find spots in designated areas of the water, beginning about a meter from the stage.
+We decided to watch from our own inflatable canoe, and had a perfect view of the performance, about as close as one could toss a cannonball(?).

-It helped that Upper Seb* had the vision and sense to affix a portable stairwell to the outer wall of the Pagode.
+It helped that Upper Seb had the vision and sense to affix a portable stairwell to the outer wall of the Pagode.
 This act of entrepreneurial savvy allowed patrons to buy price-jacked refreshments and use the restrooms.
 When I went for drinks, we lost our position on the water, but it all worked out, as we found another good spot.
-In the midst of all the crowded excitement, some rotund idiot wearing a captains hat with a light on it actually had the audacity to plant four fishing lines in the beach but was quickly whisked away by a small squad of burly confident-looking event staff.
+In the midst of all the crowded excitement, some overfed idiot wearing a captain’s hat with a light on it actually had the audacity to plant four fishing lines in the beach but was quickly whisked away by five burly and confident-looking event staff.
 We should’ve gotten their number.

 She’s a witch of trouble in electric blue / In her own mad mind she’s in love with you / With you/ Now what you gonna do?/ Strange brew, kill what’s inside of you.